 The ethical behavior involves selecting the correct actions, appropriate and fair (Hansen & Mowen, 2007, p.20).
 It is important for companies to have ethics policies in the application of its information system (Loudon & Loudon, 2008, p.152) as the framework to draw certain attitudes that must be followed by all employees where they touch and move with fellow employees or other elements in a corporate environment because human behavior can affect the accounting data and business decisions (Lubis, 2010, p.15).
 Similarly as stated Kallapur and Krishnan in Chapman et al. (2009, p.
 1400) that ethics is an influential in accounting.
 This is supported by Brooks and Dunn (2010, p.
-350) that it is important to adhere the ethical values which have been determined for professional accountants who work in management, as an employee or a consultant.
-Similarly revelead by Duska et al. (2011, p.230) that the practitioners of management accounting and financial management have an obligation to the community, their profession and organizations to maintain the highest standards of ethical codes.
+350) that it is important to adhere the ethical values which have been determined for professional accountants who work in management, as an employee or a constant to maintain the highest standards of ethical codes.

-To improve the ethical behavior of its employees, many organizations formulate and institutionalize ethics control system (Atkinson et al., 2012, p.19).
+To improve the ethical behavior of its employees, many 3 rganizations formulate and institutionalize ethics control system (Atkinson et al., 2012, p.19).
 The Institute of Management Accountants - IMA, announced a code of ethical standards for management accountants.
 The standards are aligned with the intent to achieve the objectives of management accounting (Garisson et al., 2011, p.
-30) and make it as a code of conduct and action to build a system that oversees, spur, and strengthen individual behavior that is consistent with the set of organization's code of ethics (Atkinson et al., 2012, p.21).
+30) and make it as a code of conduct and action to build a system that oversees, spur, and 67 ngthen individual behavior that is consistent with the set of organization's code of ethics (Atkinson et al., 2012, p.21).
 The ability of a professional to be able to understand and be sensitive on the presence of ethical issues in the profession is strongly influenced by the society, organization or places wherever he/she works as well as his/her personal experience (Hunt & Vitell, 1986 in Khomsiyah and Nur, 1998).
 When individuals join in an organization, they bring their own values and beliefs and quite often those values and beliefs help individuals succeed in the organization, however they need to learn how companies are doing something (Luthon, 2005, p.110).
 The organizational culture relates to how employees understand the characteristics of an organization.
 It seeks to measure how employees view their organization so it is expected that individuals who have different backgrounds or levels will understand the organization with similar meaning (Robbin & Judge, 2007).